davrot/pytutorial/matlab/6/README.md

 r = reshape(dummy, [3 8 10]);
 ```

-We first reshaped the $8$x$10$-matrix of vectors to form a $800$-element vector, then we applied the rotation and finally brought the result matrix back to its original form.
+We first reshaped the $8$ x $10$ -matrix of vectors to form a $800$ -element vector, then we applied the rotation and finally brought the result matrix back to its original form.

 * Interpretation of data, that was initially written from a file into a one-dimensional array.
 Example: